antimof/UxPlay/README.txt

-    created with "-vs osxvideosink" is initially big, but has the wrong aspect ratio (stretched image); in this case the aspect ratio changes when the window width is changed by dragging its side; the option "-vs osxvideosink force-aspect-ratio=true" can be used to make the window have the correct aspect ratio when it first opens.
+    created with "-vs osxvideosink" is initially big, but has the wrong aspect ratio (stretched image); in this case the aspect ratio changes when the window width is changed by dragging its side; the option `-vs "osxvideosink force-aspect-ratio=true"` can be used to make the window have the correct aspect ratio when it first opens.

 ## Building UxPlay on Microsoft Windows, using MSYS2 with the MinGW-64 compiler.